• Skip to primary navigation

 • Spicy - Cover your chips with cumin, chili powder, garlic, and cayenne or crushed red pepper flakes.

-• Everything Bagel - Top your chips with Everything But the Bagel Seasoning, a delicious blend of sea salt, garlic, onion, sesame seeds, black sesame seeds, and poppy seeds.
+• Everything Bagel - Top your chips with Everything Bagel Seasoning, a delicious blend of sea salt, garlic, onion, sesame seeds, black sesame seeds, and poppy seeds.

 • Truffle - Instead of regular salt, season your pita with truffle salt for a gourmet twist that's totally irresistible!

-Tip: I didn't include the exact proportion of spices in my recipe.
+PRO TIP: I didn't include the exact proportion of spices in my recipe.
 Simply sprinkle your chips evenly with your desired toppings.
-If you're unsure of how much to add, just taste one of the unbaked wedges.
+If you're unsure of how much to add, just taste one of the unbaked wedges, then adjust the seasoning if needed.

 The finished pita wedges on a baking sheet.